-It was no surprise to see Mbappe thrive as, despite being shifted out wide in a new 4-2-3-1 formation, he clearly relished being handed the captain’s armband.
+It was no surprise to see Mbappe thrive, despite being shifted out wide in a new 4-2-3-1 formation, and he clearly relished being handed the captain’s armband.
 We’re pretty sure all this counts as potential being fulfilled.
 Don’t you?

 Most goals: Mbappe (35)